 Be wise and keep yourself updated on the latest safety tips from reputable sources - organisations that can offer health advice on how to protect yourself and your family and loved ones during these times.

 - EM TV Online News

-There’s no room for panic during these times.
-In our quest to navigate such outbreaks, like the current coronavirus, we should revert to plain simple logic.
-Choosing to panic means choosing illogical and negative thinking over what is right and just.
-The icing on top is a lose-lose situation.
+There’s no room for panic during these challenging times.
+In our quest to navigate such outbreaks, like the current coronavirus.
+Choosing to panic means choosing illogical and negative thinking, follow the official advise and keep safe and healthy.